MetEast/SwissTools/README.md

-# METEAST TOOLS
+# SWISS TOOLS

 ### Introduction
-MetEast tool is made up of such features:
+Swiss tool is made up of such features:

-- Mint tool
-- Sell tool
+- Withdraw Reward Tool